Business Loans for Retail Stores

 If you don’t have one, you’ll probably hire someone to build it.
 And unless you’re looking for something very small and simple, that can cost hundreds or thousands of dollars.
 Plus you’ll need to maintain it—websites become dated quickly, and if you change the focus of your store or start to stock something different, you’ll want to let people know.

 Many retail stores now offer online sales, too.
 That opens up a huge potential market, but it can also be quite expensive.
 A mid-range Shopify site (a common ecommerce solution) can cost $80 per month, and if you want a bigger one you might be looking at $300 per month.
-That’s on top of having it designed and created.
+That’s on top of

 Online advertising is another potential expense.
 You can get your retail store in front of thousands of people with online advertising, which can provide a huge boost to your revenue.